-Each individual block contains thirteen variables that were either estimated or assigned.
-These are the rock code, MV grade, HW grade, FW grade, MV volume, HW volume, FW volume, mined out volume, vein width, resource classification, block grade, tonnage, and tenement indicator.
+Each individual block contains eight variables that were either estimated or assigned.
+These are the rock code, MV grade, MV volume, mined out volume, vein width, resource classification, tonnage, and tenement indicator.
 The last variable is used to identify which blocks are within the tenement boundary (Figure 15.6.1.4).

-Figure 15.6.1.4: Maria Inez Blocks within MPSA-225-2005-XI (green)
+Figure 15.6.1.4: Maria Inez Blocks within MPSA-234-2007-XI (green)